You may have heard about, or even seen the horrific side effects of anabolic steroids.

 Common Side Effects of Steroid Use:

-When anabolic steroids are misused, they can cause many side effects ranging from mild and harmful to life-threatening or even fatal.
-Most of these effects are reversible if you stop using the steroid, but others are semi-permanent or permanent.
+When anabolic steroids are misused, they can cause many side effects ranging from mild and harmful, to life-threatening or even fatal.
+Most of these effects are reversible when you stop using the steroid, but others are semi-permanent or permanent.
 These common side effects include:

 Steroid misuse can reduce lower HDL (good) cholesterol and increase LDL (bad) cholesterol.
-When your HDL and LDL levels are below the healthy ranges, you will be at a high risk of heart disease.
+When your HDL and LDL levels are below or higher than the healthy ranges, this sometimes can cause issues for certain people.

 · Liver Toxicity